Design of Distributed Reconfigurable Robotics Systems with ReconROS: Introduction

 \section{Introduction}

 Robotics systems are often distributed and can involve challenging computational tasks.
 Resource-efficiency is a fundamental challenge of such systems since large amounts of data must be processed with soft or even hard real-time constraints~\cite{Yanmaz+18}.
 Compared to implementations on CPUs and GPUs, FPGAs have been shown to offer higher performance and higher energy-efficiency for many of the involved tasks, e.g., for vision kernels~\cite{8782524}, for morphological image processing functions~\cite{7298356}, for feature detection and description algorithms~\cite{7577310}, and for convolutional neural network inference~\cite{8401525}.
-However, despite the demonstrated advantages of FPGAs, their proliferation into the robotics domain is still limited for several reasons.
+However, despite the demonstrated advantages of FPGAs, their uptake into the robotics domain is still limited for several reasons.
 On one hand, FPGA design and, all the more, software/hardware co-design are arguably more challenging than embedded software development.
 On the other hand, robotics engineers and application developers are typically not trained in FPGA circuit or hardware/software co-design.

-High level synthesis (HLS) tools are available today that accept standard C/C++ for describing behavior and (semi-)automatically take such descriptions to FPGA hardware.
+High level synthesis (HLS) tools are available today that accept standard C/C++ for describing behavior and (semi-)automatically translate such descriptions to FPGA hardware.
 Although HLS tools increase productivity and are thus highly useful, a consistent programming model for implementing software and hardware functions is still lacking.
 Porting a robotics application from software to hardware or accelerating parts of the application in hardware requires the creation of suitable interfaces between software and FPGA hardware and very often leads to a re-development of substantial parts of the application.

-The distributedness of typical robotics systems that is caused by the spatial placement of sensors and actors and the demand for increased computational capacity or robustness, also poses challenges for hardware acceleration.
-There have been approaches for including reconfigurable hardware into distributed embedded systems, for example ReCoNets~\cite{reconet}, but these approaches are not compatible with existing and widely-used software abstractions for creating distributed robotics systems.
+Besides the demand for increased computational capacity and robustness, also the distributedness of typical robotics systems caused by the functional decomposition of larger applications into distinct processes that run in parallel, and often under real-time constraints, as well as the potential spatial distribution of these processes pose opportunities and challenges for hardware acceleration.
+There have been approaches for including reconfigurable hardware into distributed embedded systems, for example ReCoNets~\cite{reconet}, LMGS~\cite{lmgs} or RSS~\cite{rss}, but these approaches are not compatible with existing and widely-used software abstractions for creating distributed robotics systems.

 In our work, we take up a very popular programming environment in the robotics domain, the robot operating system (ROS).
 ROS is a middleware layer that models applications as set of communicating nodes and provides several communication mechanisms for information exchange.